microsoft/Office365APIEditor/README.md

 ## Features

-You can test Office 365 API.
+You can test Office 365 API and Microsoft Graph.
 We support following endpoints.
-- outlook.office.com and outlook.office365.com (Exchange Online)
+- outlook.office.com and outlook.office365.com (Office 365 API - Exchange Online)
 - graph.microsoft.com (Microsoft Graph)

 You can use OAuth or Basic authentication as authentication mechanisms.
+(Only outlook.office365.com endpoint supports Basic authentication)

 You can display items in your mailbox which hosted by Exchange Online or Outlook.com.